 Proof.
 First, we consider assertion (i).
 Observe that uniqueness follows from the fact that C is totally epimorphic.
-Now it suffices to prove the existence of $\phi'$ as desired, first in the case where $\phi$ is a morphism of Frobenius type, then in the case where $\phi$ is a pre-step, and finally in the case where $\phi$ is a pull-back morphism [cf. the factorization of Definition 1.3, (iv), (a)].
-In the first case, since morphisms of Frobenius type are closed under composition, with multiplying Frobenius degrees [cf. Proposition 1.7, (i); Remark 1.1.1, the existence of a morphism of Frobenius type $\phi'$ as desired follows immediately from the (essential) uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)].
-In the case where $\phi$ is a pre-step, the existence of a pre-step $\phi'$ [which, moreover, is coangular if $\phi$ is] as desired follows immediately from the factorization of Definition 1.3, (iv), (a) [cf. also Proposition 1.4, (iv)], together with the (essential) uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)].
-In a similar vein, since pull-back morphisms are LB-invertible [cf. Proposition 1.4, (ii)], and LB-invertible morphisms are closed under composition [cf. Proposition 1.7, (i)], the existence of a pull-back morphism $\phi'$ in the case where $\phi$ is a pullback morphism follows immediately from the factorization of Proposition 1.4, (v), together with the (essential) uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)].
-The portion of assertion (i) concerning "degFr(-)", "Div(-)" then follows immediately from Remark 1.1.1.
-Finally, in light of what we have done so far, the fact that "if $\phi$ is a co-angular morphism (respectively, base-isomorphism; isometry; LB-invertible morphism), then the same is true of $\phi'$ " follows immediately from the definitions; Remark 1.1.1; and the fact that composites of co-angular morphisms are again co-angular [cf. Proposition 1.7, (i)].
+Now it suffices to prove the existence of φ' as desired, first in the case where φ is a morphism of Frobenius type, then in the case where φ is a pre-step, and finally in the case where φ is a pull-back morphism [cf. the factorization of Definition 1.3, (iv), (a)].
+In the first case, since morphisms of Frobenius type are closed under composition, with multiplying Frobenius degrees [cf. Proposition 1.7, (i); Remark 1.1.1, the existence of a morphism of Frobenius type φ' as desired follows immediately from the existence and (essential) uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)].
+In the case where φ is a pre-step, the existence of a pre-step φ' [which, moreover, is co-angular if φ is as desired follows immediately from the factorization of Definition 1.3, (iv), (a) [cf. also Proposition 1.4, (iv)], together with the (essential) uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)], and the fact that co-angular morphisms are closed under composition [cf. Proposition 1.7, (i)].
+In a similar vein, since pull-back morphisms are LB-invertible [cf. Proposition 1.4, (ii)], and LB-invertible morphisms are closed under composition [cf. Proposition 1.7, (i)], the existence of a pull-back morphism φ' in the case where φ is a pull-back morphism follows immediately from the factorization of Proposition 1.4, (v), together with the (essential) uniqueness of morphisms of Frobenius type of a given Frobenius degree [cf. Definition 1.3, (ii)].
+The portion of assertion (i) concerning " $\deg{Fr}(-)$ ", "Div(-)" then follows immediately from Remark 1.1.1.
+Finally, in light of what we have done so far, the fact that "if φ is a(n) co-angular morphism (respectively, base-isomorphism; isometry; LB-invertible morphism), then the same is true of φ' " follows immediately from the definitions; Remark 1.1.1; the factorization of co-angular morphisms given in Proposition 1.4, (iv); and the fact that co-angular morphisms are closed under composition [cf. Proposition 1.7, (i)].
 This completes the proof of assertion (i).
 Now [in light of the existence of morphisms of Frobenius type of a given Frobenius degree - cf. Definition 1.3, (ii)] assertion (ii) follows formally from assertion (i).